pmndrs/drei/README.md

 )
 ```

 PointerLockControls additionally supports a `selector` prop, which enables the binding of `click` event handlers for control activation to other elements than `document` (e.g. a 'Click here to play' button).
+All elements matching the `selector` prop will activate the controls.

 # Shapes